AllSeeingBird-Tux/MiniFetch/README.md

 A W.I.P ripoff of fastfetch.

 ## Usage Guide:
-This program is designed for use on the Linux Kernel, and currently has 0 support for Windows.
+This program is designed for use on the Linux Kernel, attempting to run it on windows will cause multiple errors.

 In order to compile and run MiniFetch:
 ```bash